1886 Edinburgh South by-elections

-It was the latest occurrence of two by-elections in the same constituency in the same year until 1990 Bootle by-elections.
+It was the latest occurrence of two by-elections in the same constituency in the same year until the 1990 Bootle by-elections.

 Vacancy

-Under the provisions of the Succession to the Crown Act of 1707 and a number of subsequent Acts, MPs appointed to certain ministerial and legal offices were at this time required to seek re-election.
+Under the provisions of the Succession to the Crown Act 1707 and a number of subsequent Acts, MPs appointed to certain ministerial and legal offices were at this time required to seek re-election.
 The by-election in Edinburgh South was caused by the appointment of the sitting Liberal MP, Hugh Childers as Home Secretary.